Bridget of Sweden: Veneration

 Statue of Bridget of Sweden in Vadstena Abbey.
 Work by sculptor Johannes Junge in 1425.

 The Brigitta Chapel was erected in 1651 in Vienna, and in 1900 the new district Brigittenau was founded.
 In Sweden, adjacent to Skederid Church, built by Bridget's father on the family's land, a memorial stone was erected in 1930.

 On 1 October 1999, Pope John Paul II named Saint Bridget a patron saint of Europe.
 Her feast day is celebrated on 23 July, the day of her death.
 Her feast was not in the Tridentine calendar, but was inserted in the General Roman Calendar in 1623 for celebration on 7 October, the day of her 1391 canonization by Pope Boniface IX.
-Five years later, her feast day was moved to 8 October (but the Church in Sweden celebrates it on the 7th), a date which was not changed until the revision of the General Roman Calendar in 1969, when it was set on 8 October, the date which it is currently celebrated on.
+Five years later, her feast day was moved to 8 October (but the Church in Sweden celebrates it on the 7th), a date which was not changed until the revision of the General Roman Calendar in 1969, when it was set on 8 October.
 Some continue to use the earlier General Roman Calendar of 1954, the General Roman Calendar of Pope Pius XII, or the General Roman Calendar of 1960.

-The Third Order of Saint Francis includes her feast day on its Calendar of saints on the same day as the general Church, honoring her as a member of the order.
+The Third Order of Saint Francis includes her feast day on its Calendar of saints on 23 July or 8, depending on the local province, honoring her as a member of the order.

 The Bjärka-Säby Monastery contains a portrait of Bridget of Sweden which is venerated by Christians who are members of several denominations.
-An hour away from this monastery, the Vadstena Abbey, also known as the Blue Church, contains relics of the saint, and her body is venerated by Lutheran and Catholic believers.
+An hour away from this monastery, the Vadstena Abbey (Evangelical-Lutheran), also known as the Blue Church, contains relics of the saint, and her body is venerated by Lutheran and Catholic believers.